 Sinuses are hollow air spaces within the bones between your eyes, behind your cheekbone, and in the forehead.
 They produce mucus, which helps keep the inside of your nose moist.
 That, in turn, helps protect against dust, allergens, and pollutants.

-Inflammation of the sinuses, known as chronic sinusitis, accounts for more than 16 million outpatient visits a year in the U.S.– and countless time lost.
+Inflammation of the sinuses, known as chronic sinusitis, accounts for more than 16 million outpatient visits a year in the U.S. – and countless times lost.
 In the past, sinus surgery was invasive, often performed through external incisions, and associated with significant pain.
-Westside Head & Neck doctors’ endoscopic approaches to nasal and sinus disorders are less invasive, less painful and yield great results.
+Westside Head & Neck Los Angeles ENT doctors’ endoscopic approaches to nasal and sinus disorders are less invasive, less painful and yield great results.

 In order to accurately diagnose your issue, we take the time to listen to you.
 We compile a thorough patient history and review your previous records.
 Then we provide a detailed head and neck physical exam, which may include one or several of the following evaluations: